sanju99/snakemake_tutorial_BST281/README.md

 Many conda packages are not available for the Apple silicon processor (ARM), only for the Intel processors.

-However, you can create an Intel conda environment with a simple additional flag (<a href="https://blog.rtwilson.com/how-to-create-an-x64-intel-conda-environment-on-your-apple-silicon-mac-arm-conda-install/" target="_blank">original instructions</a>):
+However, you can create an Intel conda environment with an additional flag (<a href="https://blog.rtwilson.com/how-to-create-an-x64-intel-conda-environment-on-your-apple-silicon-mac-arm-conda-install/" target="_blank">original instructions</a>):

 ```bash
 cd snakemake_tutorial_BST281